Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation

 Experience Panama’s rich cultural diversity.

-The SIT Panama program includes several different homestays exposing students to different regions and ways of life in Panama.
+The SIT Panama program includes several different homestays exposing students to different regions and ways of life in both Panama and Costa Rica.
 In sharing daily life with host families, students greatly improve their Spanish and directly witness how development and conservation affect different communities throughout the country.

 Experience the unique vibrancy and diversity of Panama’s capital and largest city.